Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Numerical experiments

 \subsubsection{Approximation of the hypergradient error}

-To understand how good of an approximation our proposed projected hypergradient error \eqref{eq:hg-err-stop-lowrank} is of the true hypergradient error \eqref{eq:hg-error-stop}, we solve the sequence of systems with RGen-L(R)-NSC, i.e. we employ the approximated hypergradient error \eqref{eq:hg-err-stop-lowrank} as the stopping criterion, and study the iterates from each RMINRES call with respect to quantities relevant to the proposed approximation, of which we give details below.
+To understand how good our proposed approximation of the hypergradient error \eqref{eq:hg-err-stop-lowrank} is, with respect to the true hypergradient error \eqref{eq:hg-error-stop}, we solve the sequence of systems with RGen-L(R)-NSC, i.e. we employ the approximated hypergradient error \eqref{eq:hg-err-stop-lowrank} as the stopping criterion, and study the iterates from each RMINRES call with respect to quantities relevant to the proposed approximation, of which we give details below.

-Recall that the approximated hypergradient error \eqref{eq:hg-err-stop-lowrank} requires computing the GSVD involving $H^{(i)}$ projected onto a subspace spanned by $W^{(i)} = [U^{(i-1)}, \; V^{(i-1)}],$ that is, a subspace consisting of information related to $H^{(i-1)}.$ Thus, errors in the approximation can occur not only in the fact that a projection is being performed, but also by potential suboptimality of the subspace we are projecting onto.
+Recall that the approximated hypergradient error \eqref{eq:hg-err-stop-lowrank} requires computing the GSVD involving a projection of $H^{(i)}$ onto a subspace consisting of information related to $H^{(i-1)},$ namely, $W^{(i)} = [U^{(i-1)}, \; V^{(i-1)}].$ Thus, errors in the approximation can occur not only in the fact that $W^{(i)}\neq I$, but also by potential suboptimality of the subspace spanned by $W^{(i)}.$

 Since we solve the sequence of Hessians with RGen-L(R)-NSC, we can evaluate the approximated hypergradient error that utilizes the GSVD of $H^{(i)}$ projected onto $W^{(i+1)} = [U^{(i)} ,\; V^{(i)}],$ that is, information associated with the current linear system, rather than the previous one.
 Although this is only possible if the entire sequence is solved in advance, in this way, we can isolate the effect of both performing a projection, and performing a projection onto a subspace related to the previous system.

-In Figure~\ref{fig:approx_stop_all} we plot evaluations of the true (unprojected) hypergradient error, our proposed projected approximation that uses information of the previous system, and the approximation that utilizes information of the current system.
-The proposed approximation of the hypergradient error often serves as a lower bound for the other quantities, with the true hypergradient error often being an upper bound for the projected approximations.
+In Figure~\ref{fig:approx_stop_all} we plot evaluations of the true hypergradient error, our proposed approximation that uses information of the previous system, and the approximation that utilizes information of the current system.
+The proposed approximation of the hypergradient error often serves as a lower bound for the other quantities, with the true hypergradient error often being an upper bound for the approximations.